lenskit/lkpy/docs/guide/splitting.rst

 Splitting Data
 ==============

-.. module:: lenskit.splitting
+.. py:currentmodule:: lenskit.splitting

-The LKPY `splitting` module splits data sets for offline evaluation using cross-validation and other strategies.
+The :mod:`~lenskit.splitting` module splits data sets for offline evaluation using cross-validation and other strategies.
 The various splitters are implemented as functions that operate on a :class:`~lenskit.data.Dataset` and return one or more train-test splits (as :class:`TTSplit` objects).

 .. versionchanged:: 2024.1
     Data splitting was moved from ``lenskit.crossfold`` to the :mod:`lenskit.splitting`